-G18Section 115 of the Local Government Act 2020 requires a council to include in its budget any proposal to lease land where the rent for any period of the lease is \$100,000 or more a year, OR, the current market value of the land is more than \$100,000, OR, the lease is for 10 years or more.
-Council only needs to meet any one of the 3 tests to require disclosure.Importantly, if a council proposes to lease land that was not included in the budget, then the council must undertake a community engagement process in accordance with their community engagement policy.
+Section 115 of the Local Government Act 2020 requires a council to include in its budget any proposal to lease land (for one year or more) where the rent for any period of the lease is \$100,000 or more a year, OR, the current market rental value of the land is \$100,000 or more a year, OR, the lease is for 10 years or more.
+Council only needs to meet any one of the 3 tests to require disclosure.
+Importantly, if a council proposes to lease land that was not included in the budget, then the council must undertake a community engagement process in accordance with their community engagement policy.